isabella232/win32-pr.es-es/desktop-src/CIMWin32Prov/cim-cachememory.md

 <span id="This_device_is_not_working_properly_because_there_is_probably_a_re-enumeration_problem."></span><span id="this_device_is_not_working_properly_because_there_is_probably_a_re-enumeration_problem."></span><span id="THIS_DEVICE_IS_NOT_WORKING_PROPERLY_BECAUSE_THERE_IS_PROBABLY_A_RE-ENUMERATION_PROBLEM."></span>

-**Este dispositivo no funciona correctamente porque probablemente haya un problema de enumeración.** (15)
+**Este dispositivo no funciona correctamente porque probablemente haya un problema de nueva enumeración.** (15)

 </dt> <dd></dd> <dt>